-We have entered into written agreements with certain of our executive officers to provide severance benefits in addition to those required by applicable law in connection with the termination of the executive's employment with us outside the context of a change in control, as described below.
-In addition, we recently adopted a severance plan for vice presidents and higher.
-This plan was adopted for internal equity purposes so that all executives would have severance benefits outside the change in control context similar to the benefits contained in the employment agreements described below.
+Prior to the adoption of our severance pay plan for vice presidents and higher, we had entered into written agreements with certain of our executive officers to provide severance benefits in addition to those required by applicable law in connection with the termination of the executive's employment with us outside the context of a change in control, as described below.
+In connection with the adoption of this plan, each of those executive officers terminated those written agreements.